jn-programutveckling/project-model/templates/tpl-README.md

 State your license and link to your LICENSE file.
 Example:

->   Project name
+>   Project name is distributed under an MIT License.
+Read the full terms in the file [LICENSE](LICENSE).

 # Instructions

-1. Remove the *Instructions* section. :smile:
-2. Change *Project name* to the name of your project
+1. Change *Project name* to the name of your project
+2. Follow the instructions under each heading: *Goals*, *Installation*, *Usage* and *License*.
+3. Remove the *Instructions* section. :smile: